Skip to content

 • Tanzania

-The medical sector (particularly MRI facilities) has become increasingly efficient at recycling the helium used to cool superconducting magnets.
+There are helium recovery systems that make it possible to capture and reuse helium.
+Hospitals have become efficient at recycling the helium used to cool superconducting magnets.
 These closed-loop systems can recover over 90% of the helium used.

-Geological surveys continue to identify new helium reserves globally, with promising discoveries in countries like:
+Geological surveys continue to identify new helium reserves globally, with promising discoveries in countries like Tanzania, Canada, and Russia.

-Scientists are also exploring alternative methods of helium production.
+Also, scientists are exploring alternative methods of helium production.
 The most notable ones include extraction from air (where helium exists at about 5 parts per million) and harvesting helium-3 from the lunar surface, though both remain economically and technologically challenging.